Top students receive scholarships to Asian University for Women

-Eight students from the Aga Khan Higher Secondary School (AKHSS), Kuragh, Pakistan have been admitted to the Asian University for Women (AUW) in Bangladesh.
+Eight young women from the Aga Khan Higher Secondary School (AKHSS), Kuragh, Pakistan have been admitted to the prestigious Asian University for Women (AUW) in Bangladesh on scholarships.

-The students did well for themselves as 10 were shortlisted for an interview and 8 were offered admission.
-Remarkably, they all qualified for full or nearly-full scholarships worth as high as $60,000 contributing towards a 4 years Bachelor's degree.
+The students did well for themselves as 10 were shortlisted and 8 were offered admissions.
+Remarkably, they all qualified for scholarships worth as high as $60,000 contributing towards a 4-year Bachelor's degree.

 Founded in 2008, the Asian University for Women (AUW) is an independent, international university in Chittagong, Bangladesh seeking to educate a new generation of leaders in Asia.
 AUW admits students solely on the basis of merit, regardless of their family’s income level, and nearly all students are on full scholarship with many being the first in their family to attend university.
 The University is committed to graduating generations of female leaders who will tackle their countries’ social, economic, and political issues while collaborating across cultural, ethnic, and religious lines.
-It has approximately 500 students enrolled from 15 countries in Asia and the Middle East.
+AUW currently has students enrolled from 15 countries across Asia and the Middle East.

-Situated in the peaceful and scenic village of Kuragh, about 65 miles from the city of Chitral, every year, AKHSS, Kuragh, welcomes a talented community of students who come with a zest for gaining quality education and facing and overcoming new challenges.
-In keeping with the ethos of AKES, Pakistan, the School tries to provide diverse opportunities to its students to develop into confident and creative lifelong learners, who are critically conscious, responsible, active and ethical citizens of a pluralistic world.
+The Aga Khan Higher Secondary School Kurgh, part of the Aga Khan Education Service, Pakistan (AKES, P), is situated in the peaceful and scenic village of Kuragh, about 65 miles from the city of Chitral.
+The School welcomes a talented community of students who come with a zest for gaining quality education and facing and overcoming new challenges.
+In keeping with the ethos of AKES, the School provides diverse opportunities to its students to develop into confident lifelong learners, who are critically conscious, responsible, active and ethical citizens of a pluralistic world.